flutter/flutter/engine/src/flutter/CONTRIBUTING.md

  * `gclient sync` to update your dependencies.
  * `./sky/tools/gn` to prepare your build files.
- * `ninja -C out/Debug` to build an Android Debug binary.
+ * `ninja -C out/Debug` to build a desktop Debug binary.

 To run the tests: